browserengineering/book/book/scheduling-and-threading.md

 ::: {.further}
 Our browser code uses locks, because real multi-threaded programs will need them.
-However, Python has a [global interpreter lock][gil], which means that you can't really run two Python threads in parallel, so technically these locks don't do anything useful in our browser, except that they are necessary for our use of condition variables.
-(The interpreter lock is present because the Python bytecode interpreter is not thread-safe.)
+However, Python has a [global interpreter lock][gil], which means that you can't really run two Python threads in parallel.[^why-gil] So technically these locks don't do anything useful in our browser, except that they are necessary for our use of condition variables.

 This means that the *throughput* (animation frames delivered per second) of our browser will not actually be greater with two threads.
+Even though the throughput is not higher, the *responsiveness* of the browser thread is still massively improved, since it isn't running JavaScript or the front half of the rendering pipeline.
+:::

+[^why-gil]: The interpreter lock is present because the Python bytecode interpreter is not thread-safe.
 However, it's possible to turn off the global interpreter lock while running foreign C/C++ code linked into a Python library.
 Skia is thread-safe, but SDL may not be.

-Even though the throughput is not higher, the *responsiveness* of the browser thread is still massively improved, since it isn't running JavaScript or the front half of the rendering pipeline.
-:::

 [gil]: https://wiki.python.org/moin/GlobalInterpreterLock